-When can normal reflux lead to more serious conditions like gastroesophageal reflux disease or pyloric stenosis?
+When can normal reflux lead to more serious conditions?

 Corkins: When babies have frequent episodes of infant reflux, the infant reflux more accurately known as gastroesophageal reflux (GER) may upgrade to gastroesophageal reflux disease (GERD).
 Pyloric stenosis is a thickness in the valve that is at the end of the stomach.
 Reflux doesn’t cause pyloric stenosis but the symptoms seem like severe reflux.
 In GERD, the spitting has some effect on their health like poor growth or breathing problems.
 A very small percentage of babies are affected by GERD.

 How long does it take for reflux to resolve on its own?

 Corkins: Most infants outgrow reflux by the time they turn 1.
 Try these tips to help minimize it.